cyippiy/aA/javascript.md

 * Discuss the differences between let, const, and var.
 What are their respective scopings?
     * var is global scope
     * let and const are not hoisted, and block-scoped
+* What happens when you enable strict mode in javascript?
+    *
+* How does the rest/spread operator work in JS?
+    *